AdobeDocs/experience-manager-core-components.en/help/adaptive-forms/introduction.md

 Data capture experiences are crucial for lead generation and enrollment, and the Adaptive Forms Core Components provide a powerful solution for creating forms that are optimized for data capture.
 Some of the reasons to use Core Components to create these experiences over foundation components are:

-*   **Availability on GitHub and comprehensive documentation**: The AEM Adaptive Forms Core Components are open-source and available on GitHub, along with comprehensive documentation.
+*   **[Availability on GitHub](https://github.com/adobe/aem-core-forms-components)**: The AEM Adaptive Forms Core Components are open-source and available on GitHub, along with comprehensive documentation.
 This makes it easier for developers to understand the components and how they work, as well as contribute to their development.
 The [aemcomponents.dev](https://www.aemcomponents.dev/) website is also a valuable resource, where developers can see the components in action and access detailed documentation.

-*   **BEM Model for Styling**: The Core Components follow the BEM (Block Element Modifier) model for styling, which is a well-established and widely-used methodology for organizing CSS.
+*   **[BEM Model for Styling](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/forms/adaptive-forms-authoring/authoring-adaptive-forms-core-components/create-an-adaptive-form-on-forms-cs/using-themes-in-core-components)**: The Core Components follow the BEM (Block Element Modifier) model for styling, which is a well-established and widely-used methodology for organizing CSS.
 This makes it easier for developers to understand how the styles are organized and how to modify them to fit their specific needs.

 *   **No Dependency on Third-Party Libraries**: One of the advantages of the Core Components is that they have no dependency on third-party JavaScript libraries, including JQuery and Underscore.
 This makes the components faster and more lightweight, as well as easier to integrate into an existing AEM implementation.